ArrowVulcan/MS2-Skill-Calculator/README.md

 A Maplestory 2 Skill Calculator.

-Missing:
+Todo:
-- Skill information to all the classes.
+- Skill information may not be 100% accurate
+- Stat calculator is a WIP
+- Boss timer is a WIP

- To change/add information to the skills goto /scripts location and change the .json file for that class.
+ To change/add information to the skills goto /scripts folder and edit the .js file for that class.